Yijin-Zeng/MMD-Two-sample-Testing-in-the-Presence-of-Arbitrarily-Missing-Data/README.md

 # MMD Testing with Missing Data

-This repository contains R implementations for performing Maximum Mean Discrepancy (MMD) two-sample tests in the presence of missing data.
-The methods provide both permutation-based and asymptotic testing procedures that can handle missing completely at random (MCAR) data patterns.
+This repository contains R implementations for performing Maximum Mean Discrepancy (MMD) two-sample tests in the presence of missing data methods proposed in [1].
+The methods provide both permutation-based and asymptotic testing procedures that can handle missing not at random (MNAR) data patterns.

 ## Overview